bigwhoop/lyme/README.md

 ### Writing your own plugins

 You can register plugins (plain objects) with callback functions which are invoked on various events.

+`onGetMarkup() string`
+Called when LYME is initialized.
+The returned string will overwrite the `markup` option.

 `onMarkupChange(string markup, string html)`
 Called when the markup of a block was updated.
 Returns the markup and HTML of all blocks.